-Video interviews are becoming more widespread because they provide an easy way for managers to get a sense of the person behind the resume in a more efficient way.
+Video interviews are becoming more and more popular because they offer employers an easy way to assess lots of candidates in an efficient (and cost effective) way.

 Video interviews also save on transportation costs and the time associated with traveling to and from the site of the in-person interview.